Best Car-Buying Sites Online for Free New Car Quotes

 Below are a few additional tips about the best online car-buying sites and how they work:

-• Car dealers know that online customers are comparison shopping for the “lowest price.”
+- Car dealers know online customers compare shopping for the “lowest price.”

-• Dealers can offer special new car discount pricing to their online customers that are not always available to walk-in customers.
+- Dealers can offer special new car discount pricing to their online customers, which is not always available to walk-in customers.

-• When a dealer receives more than one contact from you through several different companies, they know you’re a serious buyer and will be more aggressive when providing you with a price.
+- When a dealer receives more than one contact from you through several companies, they know you’re a serious buyer and will be more aggressive when providing you with a price.

-• New car price services have thousands of dealer members in their network.
-Requesting a quote through one of these companies forces the dealers within to competitively bid against each other to bring you the lowest possible price.
+- New car price services have thousands of dealer members in their network.
+Requesting a quote through one of these companies forces the dealers to compete to bring you the lowest possible price.

-• Some of these automotive services may have the same network of dealer members.
-The same Ford dealer may be in the Edmund’s and Ryde Shopper networks.
-Often this works to your advantage and will provide you with an even higher discounted price.
+- Some of these automotive services may have the same dealer network.
+For example, the same Ford dealer may be in the Edmunds and Ryde Shopper networks.
+Often, this works to your advantage, offering an even higher discounted price.

 Best Online Car-Buying Sites FAQs